 - Distance to bike: If the bike is available in your city, perfect.
 If not, see how far it is.
 You can hop down to a neighbouring city if the deal looks good.
 The further away the bike is, the higher the chance of complications.
 Also, increased distance, increases shipping/ transportation cost.

 - Brand, Model and Specs: Check the model year on the cycle manufacturer’s website.
-See what was company fitted on the bike and if there is any difference with the bike on sale.
+See what the company had fit on the bike.
+If there is any difference with the bike on sale, then find out why.

 - Upgrades and Changes: A lot of cyclists upgrade components on their bikes regularly.
-Ask the owner if any such upgrades have been made.
-Check for any components which have been replaced without an obvious upgrade.
+Check if anything has been upgraded.
+Check for components which have been replaced without an obvious upgrade.
 It might have been replaced due to a crash.

 - Original Invoice: Ask for a picture of the original invoice.
 If the seller has it, then you can be sure that it isn’t a stolen bike!